 Test your puzzle-solving ability with incredibly immersive and interactive puzzles from The Open University and UKMTTake part now ❯Perplex: Classic puzzles, past and present

-Our favourite videos and animations
+Our favourite videos, animations and articles

 From gagging a kiss and tell story to the issues around the statement 'finders keepers', take a look at some of these extraordinary animated law cases and why they matter.Watch now ❯Five Equity, Trust and Land Law Cases You Should Know

 the Open University under Creative Commons BY-NC-SA 4.0 license